rlt3/Little-Man-Computer/README.md

 ## How do I use it?

 Simply clone the repository and run `make`.
-The code has no dependencies and comes with some fun LMC assembly files like `hello.asm'.
+The code has no dependencies and comes with some fun LMC assembly files like `hello.asm`.
 Run it like `./lmc hello.asm`.

 This architecture has an `input` instruction.
 My machine handles this by